Prenton Park: Shelbourne v Rangers, 1998

 The only UEFA European Fixture to take place at Prenton Park was a UEFA Cup first qualifying round tie between Irish team Shelbourne and Scottish team Rangers, on 22 July 1998.
 Due to fears of sectarian violence, and after discussions between the two clubs and UEFA, Prenton Park was chosen as the venue for the first leg, with Shelbourne as the home team.
 The match finished 3–5 in favour of Rangers after Shelbourne (at the time a semi-professional side) had earlier taken a 3–0 lead.
 As a result of this game, Rangers were fined 25,000 Swiss Francs and warned by UEFA for their fans' behaviour at the game.

 Music

 The stadium hosted the Wirral Live music festival in 2017, with bands such as Madness, Little Mix and The Libertines.

+In 2024 the stadium will host the Wirral family festival with a main stage hosting tribute bands and a dance music stage hosting well known local house music DJs in addition to a kids stage featuring various acts for children.

 Transport systems

 The nearest railway station to the ground is Rock Ferry on Merseyrail's Wirral Line, 1.2 miles away.
-The ground is also served by the 38B, 464, 603, 627 and 659 bus routes.
+The ground is also served by the 464 bus route, with direct services to Liverpool.